As a commonwealth country, Kenya’s legal system descends from English common law.

 In view of the contractual obligation arising in an agreement to protect a trade secret, a trade secret owner would have a right to sue for breach of such agreement.
 Reliefs that may be claimed include compensation by way of damages for losses suffered as a result of a breach of agreement.

 The length of protection of a trade secret varies depending on the choice of the owner of a trade secret, as may be defined in a non-disclosure agreement.
-In the absence of an agreement, consideration is placed on what would ordinarily constitute a reasonable period depending on the factors unique to a particular case.
+In the absence of an agreement, consideration is placed on what would ordinarily constitute a reasonable period, depending on the factors unique to a particular case.

-In relation to computer software and technology, the Computer Misuse and Cybercrimes Act of Kenya protects trade secrets embedded in computer systems.
+In relation to computer software and technology, the Computer Misuse and Cybercrimes Act of Kenya protects trade secrets that are embedded in computer systems.
 The Act makes the misappropriation of trade secrets a criminal offence which, if proven, attracts a penalty in the form of a fine or imprisonment.
 The Computer Misuse and Cybercrimes Act also prohibits electronic industrial espionage and subjects any violation of the provision to a penalty in the form of a fine or punishment by way of imprisonment.
 It is also a criminal offence in Kenya to engage in industrial espionage by way of burglary and theft.

-The main law applicable to data protection in Kenya is the Data Protection Act No. 24 of 2019 (DPA).
+The main law applicable to data protection in Kenya is the Data Protection Act No 24 of 2019 (DPA).

 The Act was enacted to enforce Article 31 of the Kenyan Constitution, which requires that information relating to a person’s family or their private affairs would not be unnecessarily required or revealed.
 Article 31 seeks to safeguard against the infringement of the right to privacy, including privacy of communications.

-Accordingly, the DPA regulates the processing of information, although such processing is limited to personal data of natural persons.
+Accordingly, the DPA regulates the processing of information, although such processing is limited to the personal data of natural persons.
 Juristic persons may not rely on the DPA to enforce their right to privacy.

 Processing is defined to mean operations, whether automated or not, that include collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, use, disclosure by transmission, dissemination or otherwise making available, restriction, erasure or destruction.

-The DPA applies to the processing of personal data by a data controller or data processor who is established or ordinarily resident in Kenya and processes personal data while in Kenya, or by a data controller or data processor who is not established or ordinarily resident in Kenya but is processing personal data of data subjects located in Kenya.
+The DPA applies to the processing of personal data by a data controller or data processor who is established or ordinarily resident in Kenya and processes personal data while in Kenya, or by a data controller or data processor who is not established or ordinarily resident in Kenya but is processing the personal data of data subjects located in Kenya.

 The main functions of the Data Commissioner are to oversee the implementation and enforcement of the DPA, to maintain a register of all data controllers and processors, to oversee data processing operations, inquiring through assessment whether data processors are processing information legally, to inspect entities to ensure compliance, to undertake research around the development of data processing and to perform other incidental functions.